Are you leaving on Redundancy or efficiency grounds?

 - You can use all of the excess redundancy pay to provide extra pension, or none at all.
 You cannot use only a part for this purpose.

-- The above also applies if you are made redundant below age 55, even though your pension will become deferred, and not be paid straight away.
+- The above also applies if you are made redundant below age 55 and have two or more years membership, even though your pension will become deferred and not be paid straight away.

 - If you want to use excess redundancy pay towards your pension, you must notify your employer before your planned leaving date.